Bayesian Mixture Models for Heterogeneous Extremes: Appendix: Technical Details Proofs

 First, we recall the so-called Tannery's lemma \citep{tannery1910introduction}. \begin{lemma} If $|C_{k, n}| \leq D_k$, for all $k \in \mathbb{N}$ and $n \in \mathbb{N}$, and if $\sum_{k = 1}^{\infty}D_k$ converges, then

-provided that the limits on the right-hand side exist. \end{lemma} Next, we show that \eqref{eq:F} can be extended for the case $K=\infty$ by relying on Lemma~\ref{tannery}.
-To show this, we first refine the definitions of the group-dependent normalizing sequences of random variables in \eqref{gdepcons} for this specific case, which can be expressed as
+provided that the limits on the right-hand side exist. \end{lemma} Next, we show that \eqref{eq:F} can be extended for the case $K \to \infty$ by relying on Lemma~\ref{tannery}.
+To show this, we first rewrite the definitions of the group-dependent normalizing sequences of random variables in \eqref{gdepcons} for this case as

-Let $C_{k, n}(z) = \pi_{k} \text{Pr}\{(M_{k, n} - b_{k, n}) / a_{k, n} \leq z\}$ and note that $C_{k, n}(z) \leq \pi_k \equiv D_k$, for all $z \in \mathbb{R}$.
+Let $C_{k, n}(z) = \pi_{k} \text{P}\{(M_{k, n} - b_{k, n}) / a_{k, n} \leq z\}$ and note that $C_{k, n}(z) \leq \pi_k \equiv D_k$, for all $z \in \mathbb{R}$.
 Clearly, $\sum_{k = 1}^\infty D_k$ converges (indeed, $\sum_{k = 1}^\infty D_k = 1$).
 Next, in a similar fashion as in \eqref{eq:1F}, it follows from the law of total probability that

-Hence, it follows from \eqref{eq:2Fa}, by Lemma~\ref{tannery}, and the extremal types theorem \citep[][Theorem~3.1]{coles2001} that
+Hence, it follows from \eqref{eq:2Fa}, by Lemma~\ref{tannery}, and the extremal types theorem that

 pointwisely, for any $z \in \mathbb{R}. \strut \square$

 {B.\arabic{equation}}